Croatia gives you

 The Kvarner region is famous for its specific eno-gastronomic offering.
 While visiting this part of Croatia you shouldn’t miss the taste of the famous Žlahtina wine from Vrbnik and the well-known Kvarner scampi.

 Full speed ahead to Dalmatia (Split)

 A highlight of the Croatian Adriatic is the region around Split.
-You can sail between the cape of Ploče and the mouth of the River Neretva, and between the islands of Drvenik Veli and Mali, Šolta, Brač, Hvar, Šćedro, Vis and Biševo.
+You can sail between the islands of Drvenik Veli and Mali, Šolta, Brač, Hvar, Šćedro, Vis and Biševo.
 Every island has its own characteristics, like their innate, linguistic, oenological and cultural aspects.
 This Central Dalmatian archipelago is the centre of entertainment and quality cuisine providing boaters with beautiful docks.

 The sunny island of Hvar

 A “must visit” is the sunny island of Hvar.
 The beautiful harbour is the centre of its nautical events, however, there are also other mooring sites in front of Hvar and an ACI marina on the island of Sv.
 Klement.
 The nightlife there is for everyone.